dazuma/toys/toys/docs/guide.md

 A variety of other useful gems can also be found in [this article](https://lab.hookops.com/ruby-cli-gems.html).

-## Toys as a Rake Replacement
+## Toys as a Rake replacement

 Toys was designed to organize scripts that may be "scoped" to a project or directory.
 Rake is also commonly used for this purpose: you can write a "Rakefile" that defines rake tasks scoped to a directory.
 In many cases, Toys can be used as a replacement for Rake.
-Indeed, the Toys repository itself contains a `.toys.rb` file instead of a Rakefile for running tests, builds, and so forth.
+Indeed, the Toys repository itself does not include a Rakefile for running tests, builds, and so forth, but instead contains a `.toys.rb` file for that purpose.

 This section will explore the differences between Toys and Rake, and describe how to use Toys for some of the things traditionally done with Rake.